-A rare and historically important Rolex 6105 Explorer (c.1955) that Rolex gave to British Army officer and famed mountain climber, Tony Streather OBE – the first man ever to scale two peaks above 25,000 feet, is being offered for sale by Phillips Perpetual.
+A rare and historically important reference 6105 Rolex Explorer (c.1955) that Rolex gave to British Army officer and famed mountain climber, Tony Streather OBE – the first man ever to scale two peaks above 25,000 feet, is being offered for sale by Phillips Perpetual.

 What is Phillips Perpetual?